By John Wood

 “She hasn’t been accepted here,” he said.
 “The other women in the community have left her strictly alone.
 She’s made no friends.
 She hasn’t been asked to participate in any of the community activities.”

-Nightingale thought for a moment and asked if she had let people know that she’s interested in taking part in community activities.
+Nightingale thought for a moment and asked if she had let people know that she was interested in taking part in community activities.

 The man thought for a moment and said, “No, she’s been waiting for them to ask.”